Before jumping directly to heat sinks, let us first have a review on power and how to calculate it.

 - Heat-resistant Tapes

-These tapes can be very helpful in areas inside your home that easily get hot.
-Heat-resistant tapes are small household products many homeowners tend to ignore.
-Heat resistant tapes outperform the traditional versions.
-These tapes can withstand high temperatures, making it a safer choice for your family and home.
+These tapes can be very helpful for protecting tubing and wiring in very hot environments like a car or boat engine bay.
+Heat resistant tape outperforms other types of tapes for high heat applications.
+These tapes can withstand high temperatures, making them a good choice for mechanics repairing engines or other hot equipment.
 These come in different sizes, and widths depending on the type of job you need to complete.

-A heat sink is basically a device that incorporates either a fan or some other means to keep a hot component, for example, a processor, from overheating and to help it cool down.
+A heat sink is basically a device that incorporates either a fan or some other means to keep a hot component from overheating and to help it cool down.
 It is a passive heat exchanger that transfers the heat generated by an electronic or a mechanical device to a fluid medium, often air or a liquid coolant.
 The heat sink allows the regulation of the device’s temperature.
 Heat sinks are mostly used in computers to cool CPUs, GPUs, and some chipsets and RAM modules.
 They are designed to maximize their surface area in contact with the cooling medium surrounding them, such as the air.
-Heat sinks are also used with high-power semiconductor devices such as power transistors and optoelectronics such as lasers and light-emitting diodes (LEDs).
+Heat sinks are also used with high-power semiconductor devices such as power transistors and optoelectronics devices such as lasers and large light-emitting diodes (LEDs).

 But why are heat sinks used in these high-power semiconductor devices?
 It is because the heat dissipation ability of these semiconductor devices is insufficient to moderate its temperature.